1maverick994/OrderSystem/README.md

 ## Microservices for Order and Product Management

-This is a microservices project for the management of orders and products.
+This is a microservices project for the management of orders and products using .NET 7.0.

 Each entity is handled by a dedicated service, developed as a [Worker Service](https://learn.microsoft.com/en-us/dotnet/core/extensions/workers?pivots=dotnet-7-0).

-Then, a REST API project is acting as a Gateway, enabling communication between the external world and the services.
+Then, a ASP.NET Core REST API project is acting as a Gateway, enabling communication between the external world and the services.

 The API and microservices communicate via JSON messages over an [RPC channel using RabbitMQ](https://www.rabbitmq.com/tutorials/tutorial-six-python.html).